zacjones93/zacjonesio-2020/content/blog/clojure-from-the-ground-up/index.md

     user=> (defn half [number] (/ number 2))
     #'user/half

--   functions don&rsquo;t have to take arguments
+- functions don't have to take arguments
 - arity in a function is how many arguments it takes
--   you can handle multiple &rsquo;arities&rsquo; of functions by defining alternate forms
+- you can handle multiple 'arities' of functions by defining alternate forms

         user=> (defn half
           #_=> ( [] 1/2)